vocdoni/farcaster-go/README.md

 }
 ```

-### Warpcast API
+### Warpcast Client

-The `warpcastapi` package provides functions to interact with the Warpcast API.
+The `warpcastclient` package provides access to public functions of the Warpcast API.

 **Purpose:**
 - To retrieve user profiles and Ethereum addresses associated with FIDs.